Coming of the Andals

 Disappearance of the children of the forest

-The Andal invasion was a period marked by the migration of the Andals from Essos to Westeros.
+The coming of the Andals, crossing of the Andals, or arrival of the Andals refers to the migration of Andals from Essos to Westeros.
 The time when this occurred is disputed; some sources indicate six thousand years ago, the True History states it was four thousand years ago, and some maesters like Denestan claim it was two thousand years ago.
-The migration was often violent.
-Many of the petty kingdoms of the First Men were destroyed and the children of the forest were pushed back to the north.
-However, sometimes the takeover was more peaceful with intermarriage between Andals and First Men.
+Many of the petty kingdoms of the First Men were destroyed by Andal invaders and the children of the forest were pushed back to the north.
+The takeover was sometimes peaceful, however, with intermarriage between Andals and First Men.

-The Andals were the first new invaders after the First Men had made their Pact with the children of the forest and lived in harmony with them for four thousand years.
-The Andals came from the hills of Andalos in western Essos.
+Generational warfare had occurred in Westeros between the First Men and the children of the forest, but the Pact between the two peoples led to four thousand years of peace and worship of the old gods by the First Men.
+The Andals, the first new people of Westeros since the Pact, came from the hills of Andalos in western Essos.
 They were tall and fair-haired warriors who carried steel weapons and the seven-pointed star of their gods painted on their bodies.
-Their religion, the Faith of the Seven, teaches that the Seven promised Hugor of the Hill and his Andals kingdoms in a foreign land, which led to them sailing to Westeros.
-Maesters instead believe the Andals traveled west under pressure from the expanding Freehold of Valyria.
-The Andals wielded iron in contrast to the bronze of the First Men, who worshipped the old gods.
-The First Men were gradually defeated in generational wars over hundreds of years.
+Their religion, the Faith of the Seven, teaches that Hugor of the Hill and his Andals were promised kingdoms in a foreign land by the Seven, which led to the Andals sailing to Westeros.
+Maesters instead believe the Andals traveled west under pressure from the expanding Valyrian Freehold, which conquered with dragons and forced subjugated peoples into slavery.
+The Andals wielded iron in contrast to the bronze of the First Men, who were gradually defeated in generational wars over hundreds of years.

 King Yorwyck VI Royce and his heirs led much of the resistance of the First Men to the Andals.
 King Robar II Royce gained the support of the Redforts, Hunters, Belmores, Coldwaters, and Upcliffs.
 These united First Men were able to successively defeat several Andal warlords, including the Corbrays, Graftons, and the Hammer of the Hills.
 However, Robar's army was routed in the Battle of the Seven Stars, and control of the Vale was claimed by the Andals of House Arryn.
 Those First Men who did not submit to the Arryns fled into the Mountains of the Moon and became the Vale mountain clans.
 The legend of Alyssa Arryn and Alyssa's Tears is said to be between six thousand and two thousand years old.

 The Andals had mixed results when they invaded Crackclaw Point, which is now part of the crownlands.
-While the native Crackclaws had success fighting in their valleys and bogs, these First Men also eventually married Andal maidens.
+While the native Crackclaws had success fighting in their valleys and bogs, eventually, the Andals learned that what they could not conquer with swords they could through marriage.

 When the Andals first began crossing the narrow sea, Erich the Unready was the Storm King from House Durrandon of Storm's End.
 He took little interest in the invaders as he was embroiled in his own wars at the time, and he died while the Andals completed their conquest of the Vale.